 Clean water is vital to public health, safety and the economy, so planning is underway for EWEB's biggest investment in water reliability—an alternate water source on the Upper Willamette River.

-Studies show the water quality in the upper Willamette is excellent and EWEB testing since 2013 shows water quality is remarkably similar to that at the McKenzie River intake location less than five miles away.
+Studies show the water quality in the upper Willamette is excellent.
+EWEB testing since 2013 shows water quality is similar to that at the McKenzie River intake location less than five miles away.
+The Oregon Department of Environmental Quality scores the Willamette River at 92.94/100 "Excellent" on the Oregon Water Quality Index less than a mile downstream of the proposed intake.

 Protecting the McKenzie River Watershed helps to ensure excellent drinking water quality for customers and residents today and into the future.